-\paragraph{Truth-drifting:} \autoref{claim:truth-drifting} below illustrates further the idea that reputation cannot be redistributed in any particular way: Whereas an \informationpolicy\ can occasionally ``deceive'' the market about the identity of a true type, or any other event, it cannot systematically do so.
-Formally, consider any event $\event$ that is correlated with types according to the conditional probability function $\eventcorr\in[0,1]^N$, $\eventcorr_i\equiv\Pr(\event\mid \type_i)$, so that the prior probability of the event is $\Pr(\event)=\priorv^T\eventcorr$.\footnote{For concreteness, \event\ can be set to be located in the space $\types\times[0,1]$ equipped with a probability measure that agrees with \prior\ on \types\ (cf. \citealp{grst78,geka17}).} If all $\eventcorr_i\in\{0,1\}$, then the event effectively indicates a subset of types.
+Formally, consider any event $\event$ that is correlated with the types according to the conditional probability function $\eventcorr\in[0,1]^N$, $\eventcorr_i\equiv\Pr(\event\mid \type_i)$, so that the prior probability of the event is $\Pr(\event)=\priorv^T\eventcorr$.\footnote{For concreteness, \event\ can be seen as a subset of $\types\times[0,1]$ equipped with a probability measure that agrees with \prior\ on \types\ \citep{grst78,geka17}.} If all $\eventcorr_i\in\{0,1\}$, the event effectively indicates a subset of types.
 More generally, the event may involve extraneous uncertainty, and the types may be only imperfectly informative about it.
-In any scenario, we show that if the event is true, then the average posterior probability that the observer attaches to this event must be at least as large as the prior probability: \begin{claim}[Truth-drifting] For any event $\event$ and \informationpolicy\ \policy,
+We show that if the event is true, the average posterior probability that the outside observer attaches to this event must be at least as large as the prior probability: \begin{claim}[Truth drifting] For any event $\event$ and \informationpolicy\ \policy,

-\end{claim} \autoref{theorem:linear-concavification} and \autoref{claim:truth-drifting} are related to a strand of literature that analyzes the feasible evolution of beliefs (see, for instance, \citealp{samet1998iterated,cripps2008common}). \cite{hart2020posterior} obtain a version of \autoref{claim:truth-drifting} in the special case of $\event\subseteq\types$ by using the monotone-likelihood ratio property. \cite{frkr14} obtain the analog of our more general result from the general properties of Kullback-Leibler divergence.
-Instead, we obtain the result by utilizing the implied positive semi-definiteness of a generating matrix $\cpmat$.